Robert Urich: Marriages and children

 Urich's first marriage was to actress Barbara Rucker in 1968.
 They divorced in 1974.
 He married actress Heather Menzies (1949–2017) in 1975.
-They adopted three children, Ryan, Emily, and Allison.
+They adopted three children.
 They remained married until his death in 2002.

 Illness and death

-In July 1996, Urich announced he had been diagnosed with synovial sarcoma, a rare form of cancer that attacks soft tissue.
-He continued working while undergoing treatment for his illness and also became an advocate for finding a cure for cancer.
-He won an award from the John Wayne Cancer Institute and the Gilda Radner Courage Award for his work raising cancer awareness.
-He and Menzies-Urich also founded the Urich Fund for the University of Michigan Comprehensive Cancer Center to raise funds for cancer research.
-He also donated the $125,000 he won when he appeared on an episode of Who Wants to Be a Millionaire.
-He was declared cancer free in 1998.
-That same year, he was named the national spokesperson for the American Cancer Society.
+In July 1996, Urich announced his diagnosis with synovial sarcoma, a rare cancer affecting soft tissue.
+Despite his illness, he continued working, underwent treatment and advocated for cancer cure research.
+He received an award from the John Wayne Cancer Institute and the Gilda Radner Courage Award for his cancer awareness efforts.
+He and his wife established the Urich Fund at the University of Michigan Comprehensive Cancer Center to support cancer research.
+Additionally, Urich donated $125,000, his winnings from an episode of Who Wants to Be a Millionaire.
+He was declared cancer-free in 1998 and became the national spokesperson for the American Cancer Society that year.

-In November 2001, Urich revealed in an interview that his doctors had discovered lumps in his body but "a wonder drug had cleared them up".
-The week before his death, he was hospitalized at Los Robles Hospital & Medical Center in Thousand Oaks for breathing problems.
+In November 2001, Urich shared in an interview that doctors had found lumps in his body, but a new medication had successfully treated them.
+A week before his death, he was hospitalized at Los Robles Hospital & Medical Center in Thousand Oaks with respiratory problems.
 He died there on April 16, 2002.
-His Funeral Mass was offered on April 19 at St. Charles Borromeo Church in North Hollywood.
+His funeral Mass was held on April 19 at St. Charles Borromeo Church in North Hollywood.
+A statement was released by his publicist Cindy Guagenti, and said Urich's wife and three children were with him when he died.

-He was cremated and his ashes were buried on the grounds of his family's vacation home in Prince Edward County, Ontario, Canada.
-A monument was placed in the West Lake Church of Christ Cemetery, which is located near the family's vacation home.
+Urich's body was cremated, and his ashes interred at the family's vacation home in Prince Edward County, Ontario, Canada.
+A memorial stands in the West Lake Church of Christ Cemetery, near their vacation home.

 Legacy

-Before his death, Urich and Menzies-Urich helped to raise money for the Eccles Performing Arts Centers at the Park City High School in Park City, Utah.
+Urich and his wife helped to raise money for the Eccles Performing Arts Centers at the Park City High School in Park City, Utah.
 After his death, the school established the Robert Urich Scholarship fund in his honor.
-In addition, Urich and Menzies-Urich established the Robert and Heather Urich Fund for Sarcoma Research at the University of Michigan Comprehensive Cancer Center.
+In addition, they established the Robert and Heather Urich Fund for Sarcoma Research at the University of Michigan Comprehensive Cancer Center.
 She also had cancer and was an ovarian cancer survivor.
-Menzies-Urich continued to work for the center, and died from brain cancer on Christmas Eve, December 24, 2017, surrounded by their three children.
+Heather continued to work for the center, until she died from brain cancer on December 24, 2017, surrounded by their three children.

 Urich's hometown of Toronto, Ohio, named the Robert Urich Interchange in his honor.
 It connects the town to Ohio State Route 7.
 For his contribution to the television industry, Urich has a star on the Hollywood Walk of Fame located at 7083 Hollywood Blvd.
 Until Usher was added, he was the only person with a name starting with the letter U on the walk.